Inflation-Adjusted Retirement Planning

 What if I plan to retire on the US Federal Employees Retirement System (FERS)?

 FERS combines Social Security with a thrift savings plan.
 The Social Security portion is inflation-adjusted, but income from the thrift savings is not.
-It is highly recommended that you supplement FERS with a private retirement plan
+It is highly recommended that you supplement the FERS Thrift Savings Plan with additional private retirement plans

 How can I maximize my retirement account during my savings years?